BadBoy0170/Wine-Quality-Prediction-with-machine-Learning/README.md

 ## Contribution

+Contributions are welcome!
+If you have any suggestions, bug fixes, or feature additions, please open an issue or submit a pull request.

 **BTC Wallet : OxfCaaF45156380eF33f078256d0Aa98f0b10F175b** my efforts and help it grow by buying me coffee - but only if you're definitely able to!